obokhove/wetropolis20162020/topodrawings/README.md

 ## Topography of landscape

 **_Check second NFM-Wetropolis topography_**
-Monday 04-03-2019 Hand-measurements of mid-channel slope of polystyrene topography 2017 Qetropolis NFM plates  Using a simple handruler after levelling the set-up with a leveler, of both the box and the foams.
+Monday 04-03-2019 Hand-measurements of mid-channel slope of polystyrene topography 2017 Wetropolis NFM plates.
+Using a simple handruler after levelling the set-up with a horizontal level, for both the foam-bounding box and the fitted foams themselves.

 | Point | height (cm) +-0.2cm | slope estimated | comment |
 |--------|-------|--------|--------|